 Makeup should complement your facial features, not undermine or exaggerate them.
 So, don’t go to work wearing Candy Yum Yum lipstick just because someone complimented you.
 Finding the right balance of makeup is important if you are one to wear it to the office.

 Hairstyle choices are tricky.
 Especially when it comes to our own hairstyles.
 It’s important to have people to understand that our hair defies gravity and f*boys.
-Hair is important in the black community whether it’s natural, weave, braided, or relaxed.
-To sisters, hair alone is a full statement.
+Hair is important in the black community whether it’s natural hair, weave, braided, or relaxed.
+To black women, hair alone is a full statement.
 Like makeup, hairstyle should be viewed as an accessory to your looks, not the main focus of your appearance.
 You don’t want to be known for your flamboyant hairstyles at the office.

 You may also like: Make Sisterhood Great Again